faelau/anilist-mal-sync/README.md

 - `-f` - Force sync (sync all entries, not just the ones that have changed).
 Default is false.
 - `-d` - Dry run (do not make any changes to MyAnimeList).
 Default is false.
 - `-h` - Print help message.
+- `manga` - Sync manga instead of anime.
+Default is anime.
+- `all` - Sync both anime and manga.
+Default is anime.
+- `verbose` - Print debug messages.
+Default is false.

 ### How to run